wigginst/www-1/docs/source/HowToUseAmazonCloud.rst

    :width: 400

 The Amazon Elastic Compute Cloud is a central component of the Amazon Web Services, which provides virtualized computing resources on demand.
-Users can create an manage VM instances, thereby renting computing services based on resource requests.
-Amazon EC2 also provides storage and higher level platform services such as Amazon S3, EBS, ELB, among many others.
+Users can create and manage VM instances, thereby renting computing services based on resource requests.
+Amazon EC2 also provides storage and higher level platform services such as Amazon S3, EBS, and ELB, among many others.